databendlabs/databend/docs/doc/14-sql-commands/00-ddl/20-table/60-optimize-table.md

 - The option LIMIT sets the maximum number of segments to be compacted.
 In this case, Databend will select and compact the latest segments.

-- Databend will automatically re-cluster the table after the compacting process.

 **Example**

 ```sql